ncatlab/nlab-content/pages/1/1/9/0/10911/content.md

 * *The emergence of expanding space-time in the Lorentzian type IIB matrix model with a novel regularization* &lbrack;[arXiv:2307.01681](https://arxiv.org/abs/2307.01681)&rbrack;

 * Henry Liao, Reishi Maeta: *A New Type of Saddle in Euclidean IKKT Matrix Model and Its Effective Geometry* &lbrack;[arXiv:2512.03161](https://arxiv.org/abs/2512.03161)&rbrack;

+* Konstantinos N. Anagnostopoulos, Takehiro Azuma, Mitsuaki Hirasawa, Jun Nishimura, Asato Tsuchiya, Naoyuki Yamamori: *Impact of supersymmetry on the dynamical emergence of the spacetime in the type IIB matrix model with the Lorentz symmetry "gauge fixed"* &lbrack;[arXiv:2604.25564](https://arxiv.org/abs/2604.25564)&rbrack;